-The Mount Washington Cog Railway Makes for Ideal Field Trip
+The Mount Washington Cog Railway Makes for Ideal Field Trips

 Are you looking to complement lessons plans for science, math and history?
 As the world's first mountain-climbing cog railway, the Mount Washington Cog Railway ascends 6,288 feet into an alpine eco system - an ideal field experience in the heart of New Hampshire's White Mountains and just 165 miles from Boston.
 The three-hour round trip represents an opportunity to engage a broad range of groups, from elementary and high school students to educational campers.
 Consider how these topics could fit your calendar: